S3-working-group/s3-practical-guide/content/src/organizational-structure.md

 Domains can be linked to form a hierarchy or a **heterarchy** (a.k.a. complex adaptive system, or network, where multiple functional structures can co-exist).

-Sociocracy 3.0 describes a variety of **structural patterns** to grow organizational structure.
+Sociocracy 3.0 describes a variety of [**structural patterns**](section:building-organizations) to grow organizational structure.

 -   S3's structural patterns apply to different layers of abstraction
--   different structural patterns serve different [drivers](glossary:organizational-driver)
+-   different structural patterns fulfill different [requirements](glossary:requirement)
 -   structural patterns can be adapted and combined as needed
 -   more patterns are out there and will be discovered